Skip to main content

 Facilities

-Learn more about Metro Transit’s work to beautify its facilities through Public Art, improve the customer experience through its Better Bus Stops program, expand its capacity by opening a new North Loop Bus Garage, and improve existing transit facilities like the Brooklyn Center Transit Center.
+Learn more about Metro Transit’s work to beautify its facilities through Public Art and improve the customer experience through its Better Bus Stops program.
 You can get involved in your neighborhood and Adopt-A-Stop.

 White, blue and yellow light rail car at Government Plaza.